St. George, UT5.0 (53 reviews)

 Waste Regulation – The public agencies that oversee this region require that everyone doing Coyote Gulch pack out all solid waste, including human waste.
 We provide resources and training to make this manageable and efficient.
 However, if you’d rather embark on a trip in this region where that isn’t required, we recommending checking out the 4-day Boulder Mail Trail.

-Width Requirement – participants must be able to fit through an 18 inch “crack in the wall” on the final day of this tour.
+Width/Climbing Requirement – You must be able to fit through an 18 inch “crack in the wall” on the final day of this tour.
 To test whether you can fit through, we recommend opening up a door to 18 inches, turning sideways and shuffling through the opening.
-If you’re unable to, we recommend looking at the Boulder Mail Trail as a great alternative Utah backpacking trip.
+You must also be able to safely navigate a tight corridor that involves a climb up and over a rock shelf and maneuvering your body weight in this condensed environment.
+The terrain in this sandstone crack can be sandy, steep, rocky, uneven and/or muddy.
+Hikers must be able to remain balanced in this terrain with or without support.
+There is not an alternative exit for this final day of the tour.
+If you’re unable to fit through an 18-inch crack or uncomfortable with the terrain, we recommend looking at the Boulder Mail Trail as a great alternative Utah backpacking trip.

 DIFFICULTY LEVEL 3